Ansar1337/LearningManager/README.md

    npm run build
    ```

-   API reference can be found [here](./src/backend/help.md).
-   API test dashboard can be found at `/api` page of the project.

 ### How to run the Backend

 This repo also includes a backend part, so it's possible to launch it locally: